 - Currency exchange rates for foreign education

-- Cost of living in different cities
+- Cost of living in the study location

-Priya takes an education loan of ₹10,00,000 at 12% interest per annum for 10 years.
+Consider a student who takes an education loan of ₹10,00,000 at 12% interest per annum for a 10-year tenure.

 Types of Principal Amount Structures